sdito000/Spotipydataproject/index.md

 After running Simple Linear Regressions, we found that over 4 years of data, a high danceability value is associated with a higher position on the charts.
 According to our Multiple Regression results, there are some relationships that are sustained over a few years.
 The longest meangiful relationship is the one between tempo and danceability that is sustained for 3 years while valence and energy sustain a relationship with danceability for two years each.

 To answer our question "What makes a song popular?", we came to the conclusion that music is an abstract concept.
 It is extraordinarily hard, if not impossible, to predict whether a song will reach the top charts.
 There is also limitations to our research and the most prominent one is that we had a small song sample.
 We could not tell you what you wanted to hear-- that we know how your song will climb the global music charts.

-### In further detail, Here is what we found:

-# _**Purpose**_
+## _**Purpose**_

 Starting from our general question “What makes a song popular?”, we wondered if predicting song popularity is possible. _Hit Song Science_ (HSS), a term that was first used by Mike McCready, is about exploring whether song popularity can be predicted through audio features put into machine learning.
 While the validity of HSS continues to be a debate in the music industry, producers and record label companies are hopeful that a song’s popularity can be predicted through its audio features.

 We want to connect _Hit Song Science_ to Data analysis of the Spotify's API.
 Is there a pattern?
 Are some audio features directly connected to others?
 Is there a defining audio feature that is prominent in all top songs?
 Is there a collective music taste, or are all the top songs different?

-# _**Preface**_
+## _**Preface**_
 Our project’s aim is to use Spotify’s API to obtain data on audio features of top songs in order to analyse what makes a song popular.
 Our data sample is the Global Top 25 songs of every November from the years 2018 to 2021.
 We used SpotifyCharts.com to obtain these songs.

 Now, we want to familiarise you with the audio features we concentrated on.